maciejjedrzejczyk/ffxaisidebar/README.md

 ## Using the Extension

-1. Make sure your LLM server (Ollama or LM Studio) is running
+1. Make sure your LLM server (Ollama) is running
 2. Make sure the proxy server is running
 3. Click the extension icon in the Firefox toolbar to open the sidebar
 4. Configure the settings: